 This report looks at potential new and heightened risks for school exclusions caused by the recent Covid-19 pandemic.
 Exclusions have risen sharply in England in the last few years.
 Over-represented groups include children and young people with Special Educational Needs and Disabilities (SEND), from particular ethnic backgrounds and those living in areas of high deprivation.
 We know the impact of Covid-19 on schools is substantial for practitioners and students.
 The social and emotional disruption caused by the pandemic and the subsequent school closures is highly likely to have increased or exacerbated student anxiety and other mental health issues.
 There is also a concern with school connectedness for vulnerable students whose patterns of school attendance have been disrupted.
 These concerns raise issues around transitions back to school settings.

-Changes to the School Exclusion Process During the Coronavirus (COVID-19) Outbreak+
+Changes to the School Exclusion Process During the COVID-19 Outbreak+

 This statutory guidance describes the temporary changes we have made to the school exclusion process due to coronavirus (COVID-19).
 The new regulations change some of the procedures that must be followed in relation to an exclusion, to give greater flexibility to schools, parents and local authorities during the coronavirus (COVID-19) outbreak.
 They apply to all maintained schools, academies (including alternative provision academies but excluding 16 to 19 academies) and pupil referral units (PRUs).
 The normal arrangements and procedures that must follow a decision to exclude on disciplinary grounds (fixed term and permanent) are described in the 2017 statutory guidance ‘Exclusion from maintained schools, academies and pupil referral units in England’.